MuhammadKurniaSani-me/datamining/README.md

 # datamining
-Kelas Penambangan Data IF 5C
+▪️Kelas Penambangan Data IF 5C
+▪️Trunojoyo University of Madura